 5. The Bulletin Board

-Teachers can set up a bulletin board for students and ask them to answer a question such as “What Do You Love About Your Mom or Caregiver?”
-Then, each student can write a few things he or she loves most about the parent or role model in his or her life.
+Teachers can set up a bulletin board for students and ask them to answer a question such as “What Do You Love about Your Mom or Caregiver?”
+Then, students can write a few things they love most about the parent or role model in their lives.
 If they would like, students can add a photograph of their caregiver to go along with their entry.
 The finished product is a beautiful display for all the moms and caregivers to see and appreciate.
 Snap some photos and share them with the class, and prominently display the bulletin board for others to see!